msmielak/moonlit/README.md

 * **minMoonPhase** - min value of moon phase (% of moon illuminated)
 * **maxMoonPhase** - max value of moon phase (% of moon illuminated)

+> [!NOTE]
-**Note: statistics can only be calculated when there is both sunrise and sunset on a given night.
+> Statistics can only be calculated when there is both sunrise and sunset on a given night.
 This is usually not an issue but during polar summer or winter there might not be a sunrise and sunset.
 If that is the case in your data, for now, you will need to remove these nights from your dataset manually.
-If in doubt or if you are getting "Error in seq.int(0, to0 - from, by) : 'to' must be a finite number", use sunrise() and sunset() functions from the package suncalc to check if that is the case**
+If in doubt or if you are getting "Error in seq.int(0, to0 - from, by) : 'to' must be a finite number", use sunrise() and sunset() functions from the package suncalc to check if that is the case.

 ---
 #### elevExtCoeff()